qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 ## Packed malwares

-A malicious actor would like to add as many roadblocks to the investigation as possible.
-One way to achieve this is using a packer.
+A malicious actor would like to add as many roadblocks to the investigation as possible.(To hide malware functionality) One way to achieve this is using a packer.

-A packer is a program that takes a malicious program and adds a layer of obfuscation (i.e. encryption) to it.
+A packer is a program that takes a malicious program and adds a layer of obfuscation (i.e. encryption/encryption) to it.
 This makes it harder to analyze the program and to detect it.

+!!! tip

+    An `.exe` is not readable when encrypted.

 The program would then be unpacked when it is executed.
 This is done by the unpacker.
 The unpacker is a program that decrypts the malicious program.